vukbgit/PHPCraft-architecture/walkthrough.md

 // global environment
 require PATH_TO_ROOT . 'private/global/procedures/environment.php';
 ```

-### Environments
+Test __http://your-domain.tld__, a blank page should appear.

+##### a note
-The match between visited domain and environment (development or production) at the moment has no conrete consequences since the problem of how to set a development environment is still open: there is the [idea](https://www.smashingmagazine.com/2015/07/development-to-deployment-workflow/) to use [Vagrant](https://www.vagrantup.com/) and a repository service or to host a GIT server upon server machine
+The match between visited domain and environment (development or production) at the moment has no concrete consequences since the problem of how to set a development environment is still open: there is the [idea](https://www.smashingmagazine.com/2015/07/development-to-deployment-workflow/) to use [Vagrant](https://www.vagrantup.com/) and a repository service or to host a GIT server upon server machine